 Provision of high quality telecommunications infrastructure (NPPF para 42-43, UD10, GEN3) - The InLink would provide high quality telecommunications facilities as set out above.
-The proposed location is accessible to many workers, tourists and residents as part of the wider InLink network.
+It is the type of high quality development encouraged by the council within the World Heritage Site that will help stimulate city centre regeneration and enhance the profile and image of the city.
+The proposed location is accessible to many workers, students, tourists and residents as part of the wider InLink network.